pjvds/go-cqrs/README.md

 # Go-CQRS

 This is an experimental library that tries to bring the concepts from CQRS to Go.

-Currently I am trying to find a nice API to add event sourcing to object state.

-## Event sourcing

-sourcing sourcing ensures that all changes to the application state are stored as a sequence of events.
+It currently focusses on adding event sourcing.
+Event sourcing ensures that all changes to the application state are stored as a sequence of events.
 Not just can we query these events, we can also use these events to reconstruct past and current state.

 ## Event sourcing example